dipesh227/dreampixeltechnology/README.md

     -   Under **Authorized redirect URIs**, click **+ ADD URI** and paste the **Redirect URI** you copied from Supabase.
     -   Click **CREATE**.

-3.  **Connect Google to Supabase:**
+3.  **Add Credentials to Supabase:**
     -   After creating the credential, Google Cloud will show you a **Client ID** and a **Client Secret**.
+    -   Go back to your Supabase dashboard where you left off (Authentication -> Providers -> Google).
-    -   Copy the **Client ID** and paste it into the "Client ID" field in your Supabase Google provider settings.
+    -   Copy the **Client ID** from Google Cloud and paste it into the "Client ID" field in Supabase.
-    -   Copy the **Client Secret** and paste it into the "Client Secret" field in Supabase.
+    -   Copy the **Client Secret** from Google Cloud and paste it into the "Client Secret" field in Supabase.
+    -   **Final Check:** Double-check that the **'Enable Provider' toggle is still ON**.
-    -   Click **Save** in the Supabase dashboard.
+    -   Click **Save**.

-Google Authentication is now configured and ready to use in the app.
+Google Authentication is now configured.
+The app should now allow users to sign in with Google.

 ### 6. Running the Development Server